Shirley Ballas

-Shirley Annette Ballas (née Rich, formerly Stopford; born 6 September 1960) is an English ballroom dancer, dance teacher, and dance adjudicator.
-She specialises in the International Latin division, where she won several championship titles which earned her the nickname The Queen of Latin.

-In 2017, Ballas was appointed head judge on the BBC TV show, Strictly Come Dancing following the departure of Len Goodman.
+Shirley Annette Ballas (née Rich, formerly Stopford; born 6 September 1960) is an English dancer and television personality.
+She specialises in the International Latin division, where she won several championship titles which earned her the nickname "the Queen of Latin".
+Since 2017, Ballas has served as head judge on the BBC One dancing competition show Strictly Come Dancing.

-Life and dancing career
+Early life

-Ballas was born and raised in Wallasey, Cheshire (now Merseyside), England, with brother David and mother Audrey.
+Ballas was born as Shirley Annette Rich on 6 September 1960 and was raised in Wallasey, Cheshire (now Merseyside), England, with brother David and mother Audrey.
 The children's father left the family when Shirley was 2 years old.
 She began dancing at age 7, and began performing competitively the following years.
+In 2018, Ballas discovered, when appearing on Who Do You Think You Are?, that she was descended from an enslaved Muslim woman from Madagascar.
+Her paternal great-grandfather was from Cape Town, South Africa.

+Career

+Dancing and marriages

-At 15, Ballas moved to North Yorkshire to partner British Ballroom Champion Nigel Tiffany, which she described as "a difficult time".
-Two years later, she moved with Tiffany to London, where their partnership ended after dance teacher Nina Hunt convinced her to audition to partner with dancer Sammy Stopford.
+At the age of 15, Ballas moved to Shipley, West Yorkshire to live with the family of new partner, British Ballroom Champion, Nigel Tiffany, which she described as "a difficult time".
+Two years later, she moved with Tiffany to London, where their partnership ended after dance teacher Nina Hunt persuaded her to audition to partner with dancer Sammy Stopford.
 The two married when Ballas was 18, with the relationship ending five years later.
 As dance partners, their best result was winning Professional Latin at Blackpool Dance Festival in 1983.